tridentity/800-63A-ImplGuide/5_Validation.md

 ## Validation Strength

 When validating - agencies must do so consistent with the level of strength appropriate based on the strengh of the evidence.
-For example, a piece of evidence charaterized as being "strong" evidence must be validated at the same level of strenght.
+For example, a piece of evidence characterized as being "strong" evidence must be validated at the same level of strength.
 NIST SP 800-63A provides the following requirements for achieving different validation strenghts:

 |Strength|Method(s) performed by the agency|
 |:---:|:------------------------------|